gpadolina/diagnosticAnalysisAndStepwiseRegression/README.md

 Infant.Mortality
         1.557780
 ```
+The largest vif is 4.9459 for Education.
+This is not large enough to indicate the presence of multicollinearity.

 ### Testing model with education removed
 ```
 modelDropEdu <- lm(Fertility ~ Agriculture + Catholic + Infant.Mortality, data = swissRemoveBoth)